stephanboner/coming_soon/README.md

 # Coming Soon
-Very simple coming soon for my homepage
+Very simple coming soon for a homepage which has already a registered domain but isn't finished yet.